eriky/ESClient/README.rst

 Install
 =======
-You can install ESClient with easy_install or pip: easy_install esclient pip install esclient
+You can install ESClient with easy_install or pip.
+The following commands will install the latest released version of ESClient:

+``easy_install esclient``
+``pip install esclient``

 Usage
 =====